khaosdoctor/presentations/sources/kneel-before-zod/slides.md

 ```

 <!--
 - Despite joi being easy to read, it fails to produce a type-safe output
+- We're only using Joi here because it's the one that closely matches Zod's API
 -->

 ---